mtdowner/simple-website/README.md

 </html>
 ```

-An ID attribute (used in the `<p> element) can be used for styling one element, while the class attribute (used in the `<li> element) is for styling all elements of the same class.
+An ID attribute (used in the `<p>` element) can be used for styling one element, while the class attribute (used in the `<li>` element) is for styling all elements of the same class.

 Before the next step, make sure your file is saved by selecting Control+S or Command+S.

-Open in browser
+## Open in browser

 You can preview your webpage locally by opening the HTML file in a browser.
-Instead of a website address that begins with https://, your browser points to the local file path, which should look similar to C:/dev/simple-website/index.html.
+Instead of a website address that begins with `https://`, your browser points to the local file path, which should look similar to `C:/dev/simple-website/index.html`.

-To preview using Visual Studio Code, right-click index.html, and select Open In Default Browser, or select the index.html file and use the keyboard shortcut Alt+B.
+To preview using Visual Studio Code, right-click `index.html`, and select Open In Default Browser, or select the `index.html` file and use the keyboard shortcut `Alt+B`.

 Screenshot of the Open in Browser context menu item in Visual Studio Code.

- Important
+**Important**

 If you're having trouble, make sure you're directly right-clicking the filename icon or text.
 If a Visual Studio Code dialog appears, select Yes, I trust the authors; this is the Workspace Trust feature that lets you decide whether your project folders should allow or restrict automatic code execution.
 You just created the file, so it's safe.

 The webpage opens in your default browser.

-View the page using developer tools
+**View the page using developer tools**

 You can inspect a webpage by using the developer tools in your browser.
 Let's give it a try.

 Open Developer Tools by right-clicking in the web page and selecting Inspect, or try these shortcuts: